microsoft/Detours/README.md

 Detours is a software package for re-routing Win32 APIs underneath applications.
 Under commercial release for 15 years, Detours has been licensed by over 100 ISVs and used within nearly every product team at Microsoft.
 The goodness of Detours is now open source.

-Detours works on Windows 10 and all recent versions of Windows.
+Detours is compatible with the Windows NT family of operating systems: Windows NT, Windows XP, Windows Server 2003, Windows 7, Windows 8, Windows 10, etc.  It cannot be used by Window Store apps because Detours requires APIs not available to those applications.
 This repo contains the source code for version 4.0.1 of Detours.

 For technical documentation on Detours, see the [Detours Wiki](https://github.com/microsoft/Detours/wiki).
 For directions on how to build and run samples, see the samples [README.txt](https://github.com/Microsoft/Detours/blob/master/samples/README.TXT) file.

-The [`detours`](https://github.com/microsoft/detours) repository is where we do development and there are many ways you can participate in the project, for example:
+The [`Detours`](https://github.com/microsoft/detours) repository is where we do development and there are many ways you can participate in the project, for example:

 * [Submit bugs and feature requests](https://github.com/microsoft/detours/issues) and help us verify fixes and changes they are checked in.